 With each passing year, we see new statistics that prove the relevance of social media marketing in every industry.
-Whether you’re a blogger, a retail store, or any business or brand for that matter, social media will help you skyrocket your brand awareness and keep your customers engaged.
+Whether you’re an aspiring blogger, a retail store, or any business or brand for that matter, social media will help you skyrocket your brand awareness and keep your customers engaged.
 Over 95% of online adults are more likely to follow your brand via social networking, and close to 50% of the world’s population is on some kind of social media.
 What better platform to target your audience than a channel that gives you access to half the world’s population?

-Here are 3 sure fire ways that will help you 2X your engagement online:
+Here are 3 sure-fire ways that will help you 2X your engagement online:

 Post at optimal times and follow a consistent posting frequency

 Not all social media networks are the same.
 People browse each social platform differently, so while a post on Facebook may perform well at 2 pm, certain pins on Pinterest may get good engagement even at 2 am.
 The same applies to the posting frequency as well - you can pin up to 10 pins a day on Pinterest, but it’s smart to limit your posts to 1-2 a day on Facebook and Instagram.

 These times and posting frequencies have been seen to resonate well with audiences for each specific platform, so following this schedule increases your chances of getting seen by your target audience, and consequently increases your engagement.